 Multi-Instrument Mode

-Advanced capabilities, simple workflow
+Advanced capabilities, simple operation

 With partial FPGA reconfiguration, Multi-Instrument Mode helps you build custom test configurations with low-latency, lossless interconnects to reduce complex cabling and impairments.